List of BanG Dream! episodes

 Various movies have also been produced by Sanzigen.
 BanG Dream!
-Film Live, directed by Tomomi Umezu and written by Kō Nakamura, premiered on September 13, 2019.
+Film Live, directed by Tomomi Umetsu and written by Kō Nakamura, premiered on September 13, 2019.
 A sequel, Film Live 2nd Stage, came out August 20, 2021.
 Story-driven films include the two-part Episode of Roselia series released on April 23 and June 25, 2021, and Poppin'Dream! on January 1, 2022.

-In 2022, to celebrate the fifth anniversary of the BanG Dream!
+In 2022, celebrating the fifth anniversary of the BanG Dream!
 Girls Band Party! mobile game, Sanzigen released a two-part series titled BanG Dream!
 Girls Band Party!
-5th Anniversary Animation: CiRCLE Thanks Party!.
+5th Anniversary Animation: Circle Thanks Party!.
 Later in the year, a Morfonica-focused series called Morfonication was released online on July 28 and 29.